part-cw/lambdanative/README.md

 need to install the matching "Command Line Tools".
 These downloads can be found under "Downloads for Apple Developers" in the iOS Dev Center.
-2. Follow the standard procedures to create an iOS Development Certificate, and, optionally, an iOS Distribution Certificate, and register your device(s) for development.
+2. Follow the standard online procedures to create an iOS Development Certificate, and, optionally, an iOS Distribution Certificate, and register your device(s) for development.
-3. Use XCode to create and sync a provisiong profile onto your device(s).
+3. Use XCode to create and sync a Provisioning Profile onto your device(s).
 The XCode build chain will not work properly if you do this step outside of XCode.